 GeneCards Summary for MAPK9 Gene

 MAPK9 (Mitogen-Activated Protein Kinase 9) is a Protein Coding gene.
-Diseases associated with MAPK9 include nasopharynx carcinoma and pharynx cancer.
-Among its related pathways are MAPK signaling pathway and Immune System.
+Diseases associated with MAPK9 include breast cancer and nasopharynx carcinoma.
+Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Immune System.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAPK11.

 UniProtKB/Swiss-Prot for MAPK9 Gene